newrelic/observability-as-code/docs/roadmap.markdown

 ## Overview

-The Developer Toolkit is a set of tools that simplify New Relic configuration and management.
-Enabling developers to implement Observability as Code through industry standard frameworks such as Terraform and CloudFormation, or integrate into their existing workflow with the New Relic CLI.
-For those who require fine-grained control, the New Relic Client takes all of the guesswork out of directly using New Relic APIs.
+The Developer Toolkit is a set of tools that simplify New Relic configuration and management, accelerating the ability for developers to implement DevOps best practicies.
+We've started by building around common open source tools and frameworks such as Terraform and CloudFormation, to simplify integrating observability into automation workflows.
+As a developer, you have complete control through the New Relic Client.

 ## Personas